Macy's Thanksgiving Day Parade marches on after interruption from protesters

 - Thanksgiving 2023: Ways to celebrate, turkey advice, managing your mental health & more

+"Security begins the day after last year ends," Commissioner Edward Caban said.

-"We can send our drone truck to the location, get a bird's eye view of exactly what's going on," NYPD Assistant Commissioner Kaz Daughtry said.
+"We can send our drone truck to the location, get a bird's-eye view of exactly what's going on," Assistant Commissioner Kaz Daughtry said.

 Police said they plan for the parade all year, aiming for a safe and happy Thanksgiving for all.